merope-builder/.github/profile/README.md

 Using **merope**, we would be able to make the same change as described above (altering the time period used in an analysis) by modifying a year parameter in a single datafile.
 All resources which depend upon this would be re-built automatically, so that you can ensure that all resources remain in synch.

 This is a trivial example, but as your research project grows bigger and more complex, it will be worth the initial time investment in setting up a defined process to build it and manage its dependencies.

+### Isolating different versions of analytical software

+The use of a virtual machine to execute analyses allows us to explicitly specify which software verions we want to use, and these are isolated from our local working environment.
+If you have local update polices that specify which versions of software you have to use, this could be an option for you.

 ## Technologies